 If a student’s loan is high in comparison to the overall income level, they may qualify for an income-driven repayment plan.
 Student loan borrowers are eligible for this type of repayment plan based on certain factors such as income, family size, state of residence and type of loan.

 When the borrower fulfills certain obligations to the bank, then the remaining balance of the education loan gets discharged (forgiven).
 If you’re struggling with debt, student loan forgiveness could save you as well.
-A number of student loan forgiveness programs are there for people who work in public service, education, health care, and other fields.
+A number of student loan forgiveness programs are there for specific categories.
+People who work in public service, education, health care, and other fields can avail such programs.

 To refinance your current student loan means to apply for a new loan (hopefully with a lower interest rate) to pay off the existing debts.
-In the long run, refinancing can be a money saver as it can save you thousands of rupees, but refinancing a loan may mean losing certain protections as well.
+In the long run, refinancing can be a money saver as it can save you thousands of rupees.
+But refinancing a loan might mean losing certain protections as well.

 A loan servicer is a person who helps students for tasks related to education loans such as billing, repayment plans, and loan consolidation.

 The estimated cost of educational expenses for a period of enrollment, which usually includes tuition fees, room, board, supplies, transportation, and miscellaneous personal expenses as determined by the school.